andlo/mycroft-skills-list-gitbook/skills/skill-reminder.MycroftAI.md

 ---
-description: Set single and repeating reminders for tasks
+description: 'Set single and repeating reminders for tasks'
 ---

 ### _skill-reminder.MycroftAI_